piranha/solovyov.net/src/consult.md

 - Technical audit
 - Technical strategy
 - Team orgchart and development processes
+- Couching developers
-- Immediate technical problems (which no one knows how to solve)
+- Immediate technical problems (which no apparent solution)
 - Overall system's performance

-Those are not the only areas I'm expert in, contact me if in doubt.
+Those are not the only areas I'm willing to help you out in, contact me if you're interested.

 ## Contact